Program at a glance

 13:35-13:55

-A Type 1 diabetes management consensus report by the American Diabetes Association (ADA) and the European Association for the Study of Diabetes (EASD): what can we expect from the 2026 update?
+A Type 1 diabetes management consensus report by the American Diabetes Association (ADA) and the European Association for the Study of Diabetes (EASD): What can we expect from the 2026 update?

 Tomasz Klupa (Poland)